 Packing credit offers many advantages and disadvantages.
 Let us see them below.

 Advantages of Packing Credit

-Financial institutions extend packing credit against confirmed export orders or letter of credit issued by the bank of the overseas buyer.
-Hence, the proceeds of the export orders are firstly utilized in repaying off the loan.
+Financial institutions extend packing credit against confirmed export orders or letters of credit issued by the bank of the overseas buyer.
+Hence, the proceeds of the export orders are firstly utilized in repaying the loan.
 It makes the loan totally liquid in its nature as the repayment schedule is inherent in the completion of the export order.

 Low Rate of Interest

 Every country wants its exports to grow and be more competitive in international markets.
 It cannot be made possible until finances are available to export houses at a nominal interest rate.
 Financial costs are included in the cost of the product.
 Hence, countries have made policies that allow exporters to take packing credit at a concessional rate that is lower than the prime lending rate.

 Banks extend packing credit for the entire process, including the procurement of raw materials, their conversion into finished goods, storage in warehouses, and packaging.
 In other words, packing credit absorbs all the manufacturing costs and other costs, making the goods fit for export.
 Hence it’s a full-time credit that can be expended for any purpose, which leads to the export of goods.
 The quantum of advance is based on the FOB value of the export/letter of credit minus a certain margin.

 For Service Providers Too